AI visibility reporting for agencies.

 You can't hand-build this for every client.

 The scorecard is straightforward for one client.
-For a roster of twenty, each with several services and locations, hand-running dozens of phrasings across three models every week is impossible — you'd spend the whole retainer on data collection.
-This is the part that has to be automated.
-Reputably runs the buyer-style questions against the live ChatGPT, Gemini and Claude models per client, records who's named ahead of them, tracks the trend, and does it inside a white-label workspace — so you can report AI visibility for the whole roster from one login and hand each client a branded scorecard.
+For a roster of twenty, each with several services and locations, repeating prompts across three models and preserving the answer evidence every day is impossible by hand.
+Reputably automates the prompt checks, visibility trend, competitor evidence, citations and disclosed retrieval activity per client; with site tracking installed, it also adds AI crawler and referral traffic.
+The result sits inside a white-label workspace so the whole roster can be managed from one login.
 See how the agency side fits together in agencies and client workspaces, and compare the field in the best AI visibility tools.

 AI visibility reporting, answered.